peoe/ba-thesis/README.md

 # ba-thesis
 The thesis for my BSc Mathematics.

-The main branch will only contain the final version, all other versions may be found in other branches.
+This branch will contain files for image generation.
+It relies on the repo [PythonOT](https://github.com/PythonOT/POT).